-Common C2C Questions
+Common Corner-to-Corner (C2C) Questions

-How Do I Change Colors in Corner to Corner Crochet?
+How Do I Change Colors in Corner-to-Corner Crochet?

 If the pattern you are crocheting calls for a change of color or uses a couple of skeins of yarn, it is a good idea to have a section of yarn color in a twist or ball separate from the skein.
 Separating it will make color changes much easier and less tangled.
 If needed, you can carry different color yarn strands over the multiple blocks and the yarn will be hidden by crocheting over the strands.

 - Finish the block of color you are working.

 - Drop the yarn and pick up the new yarn color with your hook.